Quantifying EPR: the resource theory of nonclassicality of common-cause assemblages: Related Work

 Historically, a bipartite assemblage would be considered nonfree or nonclassical\footnote{In the literature, nonfree assemblages are referred to as `steerable' assemblages.} if Alice and Bob need to share a quantum system prepared in an entangled state in order to produce it.
 If the assemblage could be generated by performing measurements on a system prepared on a separable state, then the assemblage is free.

 {\em Both} for bipartite {\em and} multipartite scenarios, this is exactly the distinction between free and nonfree in our approach: an assemblage is free if and only if it can be generated by measurements on a fully-separable state.
-In contrast, alternative approaches to studying multipartite EPR scenarios have not converged even on a definition of free (or classical) assemblages -- hence much less on a full resource theory.
+Although the definition of a free multipartite assemblage coincides with our approach in some past literature~\cite{cavalcanti2011unified,cavalcanti2015detection,cavalcanti2016quantum}, alternative approaches to studying multipartite EPR scenarios also exist .
 We now discuss some of the different sets of assemblages that have been proposed as free sets in the multipartite case, and contrast them with our proposal.

 For simplicity, we will focus on the case of a tripartite EPR scenario with two Alices and one {Bob, although the three definitions easily generalise to EPR scenarios with more than two Alices.} In this setup, one proposal is given in Ref.~\cite{uola2020quantum}, where an assemblage is called free if it can be decomposed as